 - Phone Service

 A variable expense is an expense that fluctuates according to the number of weddings you book, the level of service you provide and other projects you take on.
+To manage these variable expenses, it is important to get help from https://www.utilitysavingexpert.com/ experts.
 Unlike fixed expenses, this type of expense can change from week to week, month to month and year to year and rely heavily on your spending decisions.
 For example, if you book more weddings year over year, your gas and vehicle wear and tear expenses will increase because you will inevitably be driving more.

 Examples of Variable Expenses for Wedding Planners